Experience a day of family fun at The Dennison Railroad Depot Museum located in Dennison, Ohio.

 A fifth car in the Museum’s Addition is a Railroad Research Library, housing our archives.
 It is available for research upon appointment during open hours.

-Follow up your visit with souvenir shopping or a meal in the Depot’s Over the Rail Diner.
+Follow up your visit with souvenir shopping or a meal in Lucille’s Lunch Stand.
 Picnic space is also available outside where you can see Bing’s House plus our collection of Rolling Stock including a 1940s Thermos Bottle Engine, Nickel Plate Caboose, the 2700 Cheseapeake & Ohio Locomotive and various other railroad cars.

 This homefront hospitality continues today in our lobby, with a free cup of coffee and a cookie to all our visitors.